gabeklein/entangled-io/README.md

 ```
 <br/>

-> Note: [`esModuleInterop`](https://stackoverflow.com/a/56348146) is set to true for this module, which substitues `*` for `default`. <br/> You might like to destructure your functions/routes instead, which should be the norm for larger API's.
+> Note: [`esModuleInterop`](https://stackoverflow.com/a/56348146) is set to true for this module, which substitues `*` for `default`. <br/> You might want to destructure your functions/routes instead though, which should be the norm for larger API's anyway.

 <br/>

 And that's it!
+Click the button and "Hello Moto"!

 <br/>